Understanding Object Duplication in AutoCAD

 Q2: Is there a way to undo a duplicate action in AutoCAD?

-(Undo) in the command line or click the Undo icon in the toolbar to revert the last action.
+Absolutely.
+If you duplicate an object and change your mind, simply type U (Undo) in the command line or click the Undo icon in the toolbar to revert the last action.

 Q3: What should I do if the duplicate objects are not aligned properly?